 Offer new solutions.
 You have the advantage of not being a “part of the system,” and may have new ideas.
 Do your research and find examples of what other schools have done.

 Keep the focus.
 The school system is dealing with a large number of children; you are only concerned with your child.
 Help the meeting stay focused on your child.
 Mention your child’s name frequently, don’t drift into generalizations, and resist the urge to fight larger battles.

 Stay calm, collected and positive.
 Go into the meeting assuming that everyone wants to help.
 If you say something you regret, simply apologize and try to get back on track.

 Don’t give up easily.
 If you’re not satisfied with the school’s response, try again.

 Parents sometimes make the mistake of investing all of their time and energy into the school as the primary solution for their child’s learning disability.
 It is better to recognize that the school situation for your child will probably never be perfect.
 Too many regulations and limited funding mean that the services and accommodations your child receives may not be exactly what you envision for them, and this will probably cause you frustration, anger and stress.

 Try to recognize that the school will be only one part of the solution for your child and leave some of the stress behind.
 Your attitude (of support, encouragement and optimism) will have the most lasting impact on your child.

-Helping children with learning disabilities tip 2: Identify how your child learns best
+Tip 2: Identify how your child learns best

 Everyone—learning disability or not—has their own unique learning style.
 Some people learn best by seeing or reading, others by listening, and still others by doing.
 You can help a child with a learning disability by identifying his or her primary learning style.